Elsa, Princess of Liechtenstein: Second marriage and Princess of Liechtenstein

 In 1914, Elisabeth met the future Franz I, Prince of Liechtenstein at a relief fund for soldiers.
-Prince Franz's brother Prince Johann II did not approve of this relationship.
+Franz's brother Johann II, Prince of Liechtenstein did not approve of this relationship due to her Jewish background.
 On 11 February 1929, Prince Franz succeeded his brother as Franz I, as his brother had died unmarried and childless.
 On 22 July 1929, Elisabeth and Franz married at the small parish church of Lainz near Vienna.
 The marriage remained childless.
 The couple were the first prince and princess of Liechtenstein to make proper contact with the public through active representation, and Princess Elsa was the first Princess of Liechtenstein in 70 years at that point.

 As Princess of Liechtenstein, she became active within the population of the country.
-Under her initiative she founded the medical Princess Elsa Foundation, and when there was a polio outbreak in Vaduz in 1931 she obtained medicine from the United States at her own expense.
+Under her initiative she founded the medical Princess Elsa Foundation, and when there was a polio outbreak in Vaduz in 1931, she obtained medicine from the United States at her own expense.
 She, along with her husband, spent most of their time in the royal estates in Austria, yet visited the country annually, when they would visit sick people in hospitals and children in schools.
 As a result, she enjoyed relative popularity during her time as princess.

 However, starting from 1933, due to Princess Elsa being of Jewish relation, she became a target of hostility from Nazi groups such as the Liechtenstein Homeland Service and later the German National Movement in Liechtenstein.
-Opponents also criticized her by falsely speculating that she wanted to succeed Franz I to the throne upon his death.
+Opponents also criticized her by falsely speculating that she wanted to succeed her husband to the throne upon his death.

 On 31 March 1938, Franz I made his grand-nephew Franz Joseph his regent following the Anschluss of Austria.
 After making him regent they moved to Feldsberg (Valtice), Czechoslovakia and on 25 July, he died while at one of his family's castles, Castle Feldsberg, and Franz Joseph formally succeeded him as the Prince of Liechtenstein.
 Although Franz stated that he had given the regency to Franz Joseph due to his old age, it was speculated that he did not wish to remain in control of the principality if Nazi Germany were to invade, primarily because of Princess Elsa's Jewish relations.

 Later years

-After the death of her husband in 1938, she lived at Semmering Pass, until the annexation of Austria to Nazi Germany, when she went into exile in Switzerland, where she died at Vitznau on Lake Lucerne in 1947.
+After the death of her husband in 1938, she left Austria and went into exile in Switzerland, where she died at Vitznau on Lake Lucerne in 1947.

 She was initially buried in Dux Chapel in Schaan, before being moved to St. Florian Cathedral in Vaduz in 1960.